 The main reason I felt foolish and humiliated was because of – what I had called it to myself, only a few days previously? – ‘the eternal hopefulness of the human heart’.
 And before that, ‘the attraction of overcoming someone’s contempt’.
 I don’t think I normally suffer from vanity, but I’d clearly been more afflicted than I realized.
 What had begun as a determination to obtain property bequeathed to me has morphed into something larger, something which bore on the whole of my life, on time and memory.
 And desire.
 I thought – at some level of my being I actually thought – that I could back to the beginning and change things.
 That I could make the blood flow backwards.

 The things people do to overcome someone’s contempt.
 Is it because they feel remorse about which nothing much can be done?
 So they try to turn it into guilt to make it more manageable, and then it becomes about redemption.
+I know what I am talking about, I have been on both sides.
 It is what Tony tries to do.
 I am not sure it is a good idea melding the past with the present.
 One has to deal with the past in some way and find a way let it go, one way or the other.
 Clinging on to it is an impediment to the present.
+Of course it is easier said than done, especially if you a good memory and boy are you in trouble if you have an eidetic memory (Thank you Sheldon!).
 Some things cannot be salvaged and made into what they used to be.
-May be it can be something new, if both parties try, that is.
-Like walking on a new road, building it as we move forward, acknowledging the past but not letting it affect the present.
+Maybe it can be something new, if both parties try, that is.
+Like walking on a new road, building it as you move forward, acknowledging the past but not letting it affect the present.

 I am really looking forward to watch the movie.
 I have always seen Jim Broadbent as Professor Slughorn so it will be interesting to see how he plays such a flawed character as Tony.
 I wonder how the character of Veronica will be portrayed by the lovely Charlotte Rampling.
 I am a fan of Michelle Dockery and can’t wait to see how she is as the daughter of Tony (she is just barely present in the book).
 I am sure the movie would be something good in Ritesh Batra’s hands.
 I had seen The Lunchbox and had been very moved by it.